ManarOmari/Portoflio/README.md

 ## Getting Started

-started to buils mobile sketon for a Protoflio template first : header contains a logo and tool bar then set background image for the content section which conains a text and images
++started to buils mobile sketon for a Protoflio template

++first : header contains a logo and tool bar

++then set background image for the content section which conains a text and images

 ### Prerequisites